DimensionDev/Mask-Docs/docs/web3/others.md

 ### getDefaultChainId

-Get the chain ID of the default subnetwork between the same kind of blockchains.
-E.g., The Ethereum Mainnet (`ChainId.Mainnet`) is the default subnetwork in many EVM blockchains.
+A network plugin should set a  e.g., The Ethereum Mainnet Network (`ChainId.Mainnet`) is the default network of EVM-compatible networks.

 ```ts
 const defaultChainId = getDefaultChainId(): ChainId